-On the 23rd of August 2016 the SEM Committee published an I-SEM CRM Capacity Requirement and De-rating Methodology Consultation Paper.
-Appendix 1 of the consultation paper was a TSO report on the proposed methodology for the capacity requirement and de-rating factors for all units except for interconnectors.
-De-rating factors for interconnectors were addressed in Appendix 2 of the RA consultation paper.
+On the 8th December 2016, the SEM Committee published an I-SEM CRM Capacity Requirement and De-rating Methodology Decision Paper.
+Appendix 1 of the decision paper was a TSO report on the methodology for the capacity requirement and de-rating factors for all units except for interconnectors.
+De-rating Factors for interconnectors were addressed in Appendix 2 of the RA consultation paper.